-- Or fifteen convictions for moving traffic offenses for which points assessed as set forth in Florida Statute 322.27.
+- Has 15 convictions for moving traffic offenses for which points assessed as set forth in Florida Statute 322.27

-If you were arrested or cited for any of the offenses above including DUI, DWLS, or any other traffic offense in Miami, FL, it is important you contact an experienced criminal defense attorney to have your case evaluated.
+If you were arrested or cited for any of the offenses above including DUI, DWLS, or any other traffic offense in Miami, FL, it is important you contact an experienced Miami traffic attorney to have your case evaluated.

 An experienced attorney will review your driving record.
 He will evaluate whether you are currently a habitual traffic offender.
 If not, he will evaluate whether a conviction for your charge would result in you becoming a habitual traffic offender.